-By the first decades of the 20th century, photographic appeals shaped the public face of humanitarianism, popularizing it among diverse classes in Europe, the United States, and Asia.
-By the First World War, humanitarians increasingly claimed media attention, and made savvy use of media outlets, to acquire mass, cross-class support.
-This was a gradual process, reaching back to the mid-19th century, as humanitarianism was shaped and promoted through the narrative techniques and visual strategies of the “new journalism,” with its eyewitness and investigative reporting, exposés, and human interest stories, as well as the pictorial press and motion pictures, which increasingly dished out sensationalism to increase circulation numbers and box-office receipts.
+By the first decades of the twentieth century, photographic appeals shaped the public face of humanitarianism, popularizing it among diverse classes in Europe, the United States, and Asia.
+By the First World War, humanitarians increasingly claimed media attention and made savvy use of media outlets to acquire mass, cross-class support.
+This was a gradual process, reaching back to the mid-nineteenth century, as humanitarianism was shaped and promoted through the narrative techniques and visual strategies of the “new journalism,” with its eyewitness and investigative reporting, exposés, and human interest stories, as well as the pictorial press and motion pictures, which increasingly dished out sensationalism to increase circulation numbers and box-office receipts.
 Kevin Rozario has argued provocatively that instead of viewing “sensationalism and humanitarianism as distinct and competing cultural developments,” we should recognize modern humanitarianism as a “creation of a sensationalist mass culture” since, by the 1910s, “donors” were increasingly “treated as consumers who had to be entertained.”
-Humanitarian imagery competed for attention in a diverse visual economy produced by commercial, religious, and state affiliated interests.
-This raises questions not only about the distinctiveness of humanitarian imagery, but also about its reliance, and reciprocal effects, on the visual and narrative strategies of commercialized mass culture and political propaganda, which were rapidly becoming ubiquitous on the street, in publications, and in movie theaters by the early 20th century in Europe and the United States.
+Humanitarian imagery competed for attention in a diverse visual economy produced by commercial, religious, and state-affiliated interests.
+This raises questions not only about the distinctiveness of humanitarian imagery but also about its reliance, and reciprocal effects, on the visual and narrative strategies of commercialized mass culture and political propaganda, which were rapidly becoming ubiquitous on the street, in publications, and in movie theaters by the early twentieth century in Europe and the United States.

 ***

-The essays in this volume consider a series of prominent humanitarian responses, since the late 19th century, to natural disasters, imperial brutality, wartime violence, and postwar crises in diverse regions spanning Africa and Europe, to the Middle East, India, and China.
+The chapters in this volume consider a series of prominent humanitarian responses, since the late nineteenth century, to natural disasters, imperial brutality, wartime violence, and postwar crises in diverse regions spanning Africa and Europe, to the Middle East, India, and China.
 Each case study examines the particulars of when, where, why, how, and to what effect individuals and organizations have used photography for humanitarian causes: which subjects were featured, which audiences were addressed, what were the politics informing each campaign?
-Each essay responds in some way to the cluster of the interpretative questions that motivate our common project.
+Each chapter responds in some way to the cluster of the interpretative questions that motivate our common project.
 None addresses all of the following questions, but each is informed by reference to some of them:

-What visual presentation, strategies, narratives have been employed?
+What visual presentation, strategies, and narratives have been employed?
 What visual conventions have been established?
 How have these changed – or persisted – over time and place?
 How have visual strategies been shaped, or altered, by distribution venues and visual technologies?
 How have they been informed by broader photographic and cultural practices?